 TSA Recommendations Make Long Lines Even Longer

-But as I have argued, having demand (people) arrive earlier does NOT address a demand/capacity imbalance!!!
-What it does is make lines that would get longer get even longer.
+But as I have argued, having demand (people) arrive earlier does NOT address a demand/capacity imbalance!
+Here’s what it does do: It makes lines get even longer.
 Why?

 The recommendation creates a mob mentality.
 Since other passengers are going to show up earlier, then I need to show even earlier just to be sure I get through.